masabahmad/CRONO/README.md

-CRONO v1.0 : A Benchmark Suite for Multithreaded Graph Algorithms Executing on Futuristic Multicores
+CRONO v0.9 : A Benchmark Suite for Multithreaded Graph Algorithms Executing on Futuristic Multicores
 ====================================================================

 [![build status](https://travis-ci.org/masabahmad/CRONO.svg?branch=master)](https://travis-ci.org/masabahmad/CRONO)

-This repository contains 10 Graph Benchmarks interfaced with synthetic and real world graphs.
+This Pre-Release repository contains 10 Graph Benchmarks interfaced with synthetic and real world graphs.
 An in built synthetic random graph generater is included.
 Real World Graphs are also interfaced as in benchmarkreal.cc files within the folders.
 Can be easily run with the Graphite Simulator, and interfaced with performance counters (easyperf, code already included and commented out).